 Special pleading in chronic Lyme groups

 In online groups, patients are falsely told that they have Lyme disease based on single positive bands such as band 31, band 34, or band 41.
 The pseudoscience group ILADS seems to encourage confusion and misdiagnoses by asserting “a positive 31 or 34 band is highly indicative of Borrelia Burgdorferi exposure.”

 This is a form of special pleading.
 Negative tests are ignored because they contradict the beliefs of the group.
 Most of the bands being negative even after months or years of symptoms is powerful evidence against a Borrelia Burgdoferi infection.

 Barbara Johnson, PhD, a scientist with the CDC who specializes in the Lyme disease and serological testing, wrote a very informative chapter in the book “Lyme disease: an evidence-based approach” in which she explains why bands 31 and 34 aren’t used in standardized testing.

 Bands 31 and 34 aren’t that useful for predicting Lyme disease.
 In one study, bands 31 and 34 were only detected in about 15% of the Lyme samples and about 2% of the samples from healthy people.

-Also notable is that the band 41 antibody reacted in 43% of the healthy people!
+Also notable is that the band 41 antibody reacted in 43% of the healthy people and 75% of the syphilis patients!
 That means a test result with a single band 41 is likely not indicative of a Lyme infection.

 4.2.3 Why don’t the scoring criteria for immunoblots include OspA and OspB?